mhaugrud/msumcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

    Change ``banana`` in line 1 so the other path through the if statement is executed.

-.. admonition:: Lab

-    * `Approximating Pi with Simulation <../Labs/montepi.html>`_ In this guided lab exercise we will work through a problem solving exercise related to approximating the value of pi using random numbers.
+.. `Approximating Pi with Simulation <../Labs/montepi.html>`_ In this guided lab exercise we will work through a problem solving exercise related to approximating the value of pi using random numbers.